askmike/gekko/docs/Backtesting.md

 Once you have the csv file with candles you can configure Gekko for backtesting: in [config.js](https://github.com/askmike/gekko/blob/master/config.js) in the advanced zone you need to the backtesting part like so:

     config.backtest = {
-      enabled: true, // set to true to run backtests instead of live monitoring
       candleFile: 'candles.csv', // the candles file
       from: 0, // optional start timestamp
       to: 0 // optional end timestamp